top of page

 Dinner:

-Day 1: Spinach and mushroom curry (palak mushroom) with whole-grain roti or rice.
+• Day 1: Spinach and mushroom curry (palak mushroom) with flaxseed roti and yogurt.

 Best Indian Superfoods to eat for PCOS: